akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 - Up to 20 subscriptions per subscriber
 - No limit on the type of events

-### Is the order of events guaranteed?
+### Are the events sent in order ?

-TODO duplicates and contradictory
+Yes and no. From a sequence perspective, yes, an event emitted by the PIM is likely to be sent to your destination is the same order but nothing is done internally to guarantee it.

-Yes and no. From a sequence perspective, yes, but if there's an issue with your destination and the event doesn't go through on the first attempt but only after a retry, then no, we can't guarantee the sequence.
+If there's an issue with your destination and the event doesn't go through on the first attempt but only after a retry, then you'll face un-ordered events for sure.

-Our event platform is reliable and resilient.
-However, we cannot guarantee this for the destination you may configure.
-Consequently, and especially in the case of a retired event, you should check the ID and the time of publication of the event to process it properly.
+Consequently, and especially in the case of a retried event, you should check the ID and the time of publication of the event to process it properly.

 ### What are the subscription destinations proposed for the Event Platform?
 Can I request another one?

 Subscription destinations:

-- HTTPS - generic
+- HTTPS - generic, can be considered as a Webhook feature
 - Google Cloud Pub Sub

 We will add other subscription channels based on feedback.

-TODO add a link to a google form to automatically gather this feedback with preconfigured list of destination we envision

-### What does it mean that we guarantee at least once delivery?

-One of the core principles of the Event Platform is the concept of delivering at least once.
-This approach ensures that events **are always delivered** following our [Retry policy](/akeneo-event-platform/concepts.html#retry-policies) .

-Working under the assumption of at least once delivery, especially within the context of an event-driven architecture, is a responsible approach to reliably processing events, and this is what we want to provide to our customers and partners.

-**Why "At-Least Once" Delivery?**

-TODO duplicates
-An event may be sent multiple times in the "at least once" delivery model.
-This can happen if the event platform doesn't receive a confirmation of successful receipt from the destination (such as an HTTP 200 status or a Pub/Sub acknowledgement).
-For instance, we send a message that is received and processed by the destination, but if the event platform does not get the acknowledgement, it will retry sending the message to ensure delivery.
+Please [fill-in this form](https://forms.gle/XsZ7rovRnqfAn4xF9) to propose & upvote new destination types.

 ### What happens if my app or connection is removed from the PIM?

-Your subscriber and all linked subscriptions are removed (revoked).
-You will be notified by email.
+Your subscriber and all linked subscriptions are instantaneously revoked resulting in the following impacts:
+- You'll no longer be able to be authenticated to the Event Platform Management API
+- Your configured subscription destination will no longer receive events from this PIM
+- You will be notified of this action on the contact email associated with the subscriber

 ### Can we pause the event reception when our target destination is under maintenance or unavailable?

-Yes, you can call the API to suspend your subscription and stop receiving messages.
+Yes, you can call the management API to suspend your subscription and stop receiving messages.
 [More details](/akeneo-event-platform/best-practices.html#suspending-and-resuming-subscriptions-during-migration)

 ### Does Event Platform come with the user interface or dashboards?